imdea-software/async-droid/README.md

 In the *example* directory, we provide a simple HelloWorld application (together with its signed version) that creates AsyncTasks, Threads, a HandlerThread, sends runnables and messages to the message queue of the HandlerThread depending on the user inputs.

-You can run instrument and test this example application by uncommenting the lines beginning with "##" in the script files.
+You can instrument and test this example application by uncommenting the lines beginning with "##" in the script files.

 To see the effect of the instrumentation, you can monitor the application threads using DDMS (Dalvik Debug Monitor Server) and examine LogCat outputs of the instrumented application.